oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   * `/vulnerabilities[]/notes`
     > Provides details about the vulnerability.
   * `/vulnerabilities[]/product_status`
-    > Lists for each product its status in regard to the vulnerability.
+    > Lists each product's status in regard to the vulnerability.
 * The value of `/document/category` SHALL be `security_advisory`.

 ## 5.5 Profile 5: VEX

 This profile SHOULD be used to provide information of the "Vulnerability Exploitability eXchange".
-The main purpose of the VEX format is to state that and why a certain product is not affected.
+The main purpose of the VEX format is to state that and why a certain product is, or is not, affected by a vulnerability.
 See [VEX] for details.

 A CSAF document SHALL fulfill the following requirements to satisfy the profile "VEX":